direktt/direktt-service-status/readme.md

 ## Case Status Change Logs

-For every case status creating or change, an entry is made with admin name (not visible to user), subscription id (not visible to usr), old status, new status and timestamp.
+For every case status creation or change, a log entry is created with the reference to user who initiated the action, subscription id, old status, new status and timestamp.

 ---